 acne - a skin condition that affects most people at some point

-- mood changes, such as becoming very aggressive, irritable and short tempered with people
+- mood changes, such as becoming aggressive, irritable and short tempered with people

-Side effects of oral corticosteroids that are used for longer than three months include:
+Side effects of oral corticosteroids used for longer than three months include:

 - further weight gain